yaelcalleja/log-recognizer/README.md

 # LOG RECOGNIZER 🧐

-This repository has been maded for everyone who need to prevent themselves for a posibly cyber-incident, you only have to execute the `main` script and then give the name file of the log file to analyze.
+This repository has been made for everyone who needs to prevent themselves from a posible cyber-incident, you only need to execute the `main` script and then insert the desired file for analysis

 ## The problematic

-When anyone starts a company becomes an objetive for the cybercriminals, whe need to attend every souspiccius behavior to prevent any atack.
+When anyone starts a company it automatically becomes an objective for the cybercriminals, we need to attend every suspicious behavior to prevent any attack.
-There is when log-recognizer can help any industry to be protected for this cyberdelincuents, the principal function of this script;is filter all the data from the log file and then analyze if the log have any attempt of intrution based on that data.
+There is when log-recognizer can help any industry to be protected for this cyberdelincuents, the principal function of this script is filter all the data from the log file and then analyze if the log have any intrution attempt based on that data.

 ## Dependencies